 And, it doesn’t matter if we’re talking about people in Denver, Dallas, Dayton, or Delray Beach.

-If I was looking to start a franchise, and I could choose the city to open my business in, it would have to have the following characteristics:
+If I was looking to start the best franchise opportunity possible, and I could choose the city to open my business in, it would need to have the following characteristics:

 - Growing population